somenewaccountthen/blocktube_scripts/README.md

 ## Description
 This is a script to be used with blocktube.
+It can filter based on video age, narcissism and exotic charset for channel and video title.
-You can put it under 'Filter options' / 'Advanced Blocking' inside blocktube.
+You can put the script in 'Filter options' / 'Advanced Blocking' inside blocktube.
 ![blocktubeadvancedfilters](https://github.com/user-attachments/assets/c9b745bc-a07c-44f4-9997-f468fc8032ba)

 ## Usage